meyskens/linux-itf/src/kubernetes/resources/README.md

 ## Wordpress on Kubernetes - a tutorial

 Are you ready to sail the wild seas of the Kubernetes?
 Let's get started!
-This tutorial combines both the use of [Helm](../helm/) charts as well as working with our own YAML manifests.
+This tutorial combines both the use of [Helm](../helm/) (so read up on that first!) charts as well as working with our own YAML manifests.

 ### The Big Picture